aframevr/aframe/docs/introduction/javascript-events-dom-apis.md

 [contentscripts]: ./scene.md#running-content-scripts-on-the-scene

-Do **not** try to put A-Frame-related JavaScript in a raw `<script>` tag after `<a-scene>` as we would with traditional 2D scripting.
-If we do, we'd have to take special measures to make sure code runs at the right time (see [Running Content Scripts on the Scene][contentscripts]).
+Do **not** try to put A-Frame-related JavaScript in a raw `<script>` tag after `<a-scene>` as we would with traditional 2D scripting, and in general, don't asssume `<a-scene>` is ready to attach as soon as it is available in the DOM.
+If we do, we'd have to
+take special measures to make sure code runs at the right time (see [Running Content Scripts on the Scene][contentscripts]).